 If you have an artifact that you would like to donate to the SC Confederate Relic Room and Military Museum, please review the questions below to see if it meets the criteria.
-For questions about donations or to schedule an appointment, contact Rachel Cockrell, Registrar, via email
+For questions about donations or to schedule an appointment, contact Chelsea Grayburn, Registrar, via email

 1).
 What kind of artifacts does the Museum collect?